The Story of a Vote: 11.29.1947

 By capturing the personal testimonies of Jews living during the establishment of the State of Israel, Toldot Yisrael offers authentic video materials designed to enhance personal connections to Israel through momentous events in Israeli history.

 November 29, 1947: The Story of a Vote is part of the short film series “Eyewitness 1948,” produced by Toldot Yisrael and the History Channel.
-It is the centerpiece of an educational pilot program developed with The iCenter and made possible through the generous support of the Jim Joseph Foundation and others.
+We invite you to engage with these inspiring firsthand accounts of the people working to make the State of Israel a reality.

 THE STORY OF A VOTE

 Thanksgiving weekend 1947 was a turning point in modern Jewish history:

 Enjoy a rare opportunity to be touched by history through the stories of those who were there.

 1. Imagine you were in Suzy Eban's car and there was an actual conversation.
 What do you think they would have talked about?